dilara444/TechLabsDUS_WineNot/README.md

 Analyzing wine reviews dataset to uncover insights about wine quality, regional preferences, and pricing trends.
 Understand what characteristics define a wine as high-quality and tasty.
 Visualization of various factors that distinguish corresponding wine varieties.

 ## Project Scope

+The overall scope of this project consists of education, data science exploration and hands-on learning.
+With this, we gained insights into Python programming fundamentals, familiarized ourselfs with essential data science concepts, and interacted with an implemented dataset to enhance your understanding and skills.

-We use Wine Reviews Data
+We used the Wine Reviews Data Set:
 > https://www.kaggle.com/datasets/zynicide/wine-reviews

 The scope of this project was to get an inside about some characteristics of different wine types all over the world.
 From there for our analysis we took Country, Description, Points, Price, and Variety as main variables of interest.
 This dataset showed interests of different insides to wine types from different countries.
-Besides the very obvious connection between wine origin and respective rating of this, other characteristics such as taste desription and price did contribute to a deeper understanding of both economical and physiological composition of wines.
+Besides the very obvious connection between the ratings and respective prices of this, other characteristics such as taste desription and wine origin did contribute to a deeper understanding of both economical and physiological composition of wines.

 ## Goals
 - Identifying popular wine varieties and their characteristics.
 - Analyzing the relationship between wine quality ratings and prices.
 - Examining wine quality for each country and defining locations of best wines.
-- Understanding how wine description differes depending on good or (relatively) bad wines are observed.
+- Understanding how wine description differs depending on good or (relatively) bad wines are observed.

 ## Approach
 - Exploratory data analysis (EDA) to understand the structure and patterns in the data.